Alpine Linux is a community-developed operating system designed for x86 Routers, Firewalls, VPNs, VoIP and servers.

 - It's great for experimenting: Since the system configuration can be backed up to a single file, you will be able to test configurations before deploying them to production systems.
 (See Alpine Local Backup.)

-- It supports Linux-VServer: Similar to FreeBSD Jails, it allows you to run virtual servers.
+- It supports Linux Containers: Similar to FreeBSD Jails, it allows you to run virtual servers.

 What's It Like?